Summer Bridge Program

-The Summer Bridge Program at the University of Maryland Eastern Shore is a five-week residential experience designed for conditionally admitted students with a high school GPA of 2.0-2.4.
-Successfully completing the program allows students to earn full admission to the university for the Fall 2026 semester.
+The Summer Bridge Program at the University of Maryland Eastern Shore is a five-week residential experience for a select group of students with a high school GPA of 2.0-2.4.

 Registration & Cost

-In order to be eligible for the Summer Bridge Program, you must have completed high school, confirming graduation with official final transcripts.
+In order to be eligible for the Summer Bridge Program, you must complete high school, confirming graduation with official final transcripts.

 Submission of your Summer Bridge Program deposit and program cost is an indicator of your intent to enroll at UMES for the Fall 2026 semester.

-The program cost is $1,550 total, and includes five-weeks of courses, on-campus housing, meals, evening activities, and off-campus trips.
+The program cost is $1,550 total, and covers five-weeks of courses, on-campus housing, meals, evening activities, and off-campus trips.

 Payment Plans

-You may submit your payments in any way you choose–all at once or in increments–as long as the total payment is received by June 9th, 2026
+You may submit payments all at once or in increments of choice–as long as the total payment is received by June 9th, 2026.

 Suggested Payment Plan: